rapidgraphql/rapid-graphql/README.md

     }
 }
 ```
+Dataloaders support valueCache, futureCache (used to handle completed futures of entities) as well as scheduled DataLoaders
+see examples in DataLoaderRegistryFactoryTest class

 ## Rapid GraphQL client
 Rapidgraphql contains Feign inspired implementation of GraphQL client, which cal be as simple as:
 ```java